California State Military Department

-California State Milita and National Guard Unit Histories
+California Milita and National Guard Unit Histories

-The Regimental Systems of the California National Guard
+Regimental Systems of the California National Guard

-Chief Warrant Officer 4 James E. Hribal
+by Chief Warrant Officer 4 James E. Hribal

 To better understand unit histories, one needs to know something of the system of assigning numerical designations to units, as those numbers tend to reappear frequently.
 Knowledge of the various regimental systems is necessary to understand the unit's Campaign Credits (known unofficially as Battle Honors).
 Just prior to the Second World War, National Guard divisions were still organized under the "square" concept of four infantry regiments per division as it was established during the First World War.
 In the meantime, Regular Army divisions had been converted to the "triangular" format of three infantry regiments.
 In reality, many of the Regular Army divisions' regiments existed "on paper" and were one regiment short at the time of mobilization.